 Oak Canyon Road, southeast of Covina, is one of the oldest surveyed roads in the eastern San Gabriel Valley, appearing on county maps dating back to 1898.
-It was originally the carriageway for a 1,470-acre hilltop ranch property belonging to Col. F. M. Chapman, which was part of the Hollenbeck land holdings in the Covina Hills in the 1880s.
+It was originally the carriageway for a 1,470-acre hilltop ranch property belonging to Col. F. M. Chapman, which had been part of the Hollenbeck land holdings in the Covina Hills in the 1880s.
 After Chapman's death, the ranch changed hands two more times until the northernmost 180 acres were sold to H. M. Houser in 1910.
 In 1926, the California Preparatory School was built on the Houser Ranch property on the bluff overlooking Walnut Creek, and the palm-lined drive became the picturesque gateway to the new campus.

 Looking south on what was then called CaƱon Drive, from the 1928 Cal Prep yearbook.

 I have vivid memories of these palms going back over 50 years.
 Our bus drove past them every day, for all my 6 grades at Barranca School.
-Even as a little kid, I could tell that long line of tall palm trees by Covina Hills Road had been there for ages – a lot longer than I'd been alive, that's for sure.
+Even as a little kid, I could tell that long line of tall palm trees by Covina Hills Road had been there for ages–a lot longer than I'd been alive, that's for sure.
 All my life I'd been curious about them, but I strictly avoided that road when I was younger...and for good reason.

 For probably decades before I became aware of it, Oak Canyon Road had a rather notorious local reputation.
 Generations of "bad" teenagers took advantage of the secluded byway to drink and make out.
 The L.A.
 County Sheriffs patrolled that road constantly, and it was mostly known in my day as a really good place to go if you wanted to get busted.
 The delinquency problem was solved once and for all, though, when Oak Canyon Road was finally closed to all vehicle traffic in the late 1970s.